 Disseminated Superficial Actinic Porokeratosis (DSAP) is an uncommon skin condition that leads to reddish-brown scaly spots along the skin.
 DSAP is characterized by multiple dry and scaly rings, each measuring up to 1 cm across.
 The forearms and legs are common areas where DSAP will occur.
 Excessive sun exposure can cause the skin to thicken, leading to this skin condition.

 Eczema is an itchy inflammatory condition of the skin.
-Eczema is a term used to described changes in the upper layer of the skin that include blistering, redness, oozing, itching, scaling, thickening, and sometimes pigmentation.
+Eczema is a term used to describe changes in the upper layer of the skin that include blistering, redness, oozing, itching, scaling, thickening, and sometimes pigmentation.
 Skin will typically itch before a rash appears.

 Epidermolysis Bullosa Simplex is a rare inherited skin disorder that causes the skin to become very fragile and blister easily.
 EB is the most troublesome during warm weather conditions, and the blisters are commonly found along the palms and soles, although they occasionally arise in the mouth.